 The second stage of the LNA performs additional line amplification of the signal (which is a little bit attenuated by the HP filter) before sending it to the feeder.
 This part is based on the popular SPF5043Z IC.

 A full schematic of the LNA:

 The total theoretical gain and noise figure of the whole LNA can be calculated using this very nice tool: https://www.pasternack.com/t-calculator-noise-figure.aspx

 Total Gain: 38.00 dB

 which is very good! 🙂

-Of course, real-world devices can’t get such characteristics due to many reasons but anyway real params should be very close to the theoretical and that’s great.
+Of course, real-world devices can’t get such characteristics due to many reasons, but real params should be very close to the theoretical, and that’s great.